BergQuester/v8tr.github.io/_drafts/2018-09-24-multiple-inheritance-swift.md

 Although Swift does not support multiple inheritance, it offers rich API that gives possibility to simulate it.
 Let's take an in-depth look at multiple inheritance and its implementation in Swift.

+### Introduction

+There are two major ways of structuring data in programming languages.
+The first one can be said to derive from standard branches of mathematics.
+Data is organized as [cartesian products](https://en.wikipedia.org/wiki/Cartesian_product) and languages supporting this kind of organization are known as functional.

+The second approach can be considered to derive from biology and taxonomy.
+Data is organized in a hierarchy of classes and subclasses, where lower levels inherit all the attributes higher up in the hierarchy.
+This approach is called *object-oriented programming*.

+Inheritance can be single and multiple.
+While the former is supported in Swift by default, we can approach the latter very closely by applying certain programming techniques.

+Let's see what options do we have with regards to multiple inheritance implementation in Swift and which restrictions does it impose.

 <!-- ### Programming Language is Just a Tool -->

 <!-- Speaking of programming as a way of thinking, have you even thought what drives your software design decisions?
 The answer on this question reveals the two basic approaches that are naturally the starter points of all programming decisions.